RGBInc/promptmack/docs/developer_instructions.md

 - Maintain existing loading and result states pattern in `message.tsx` and don't forget to import the component.
 - Add tool to existing `tools` object.
 - Update system prompt to include new capability.
-- See current implementation for how to properly implement new functionalities in:
+- See current implementation of news functionality for how to properly implement new functionalities in:
   - `chat/route.ts`
   - `message.tsx`
   - The custom component(s)